Ceragon Networks Ltd. (NASDAQ:CRNT) Short Interest Up 99.2% in February

-Ceragon Networks Ltd. (NASDAQ:CRNT) was the target of a large growth in short interest in the month of February.
+Ceragon Networks Ltd. (NASDAQ:CRNT) saw a significant growth in short interest during the month of February.
 As of February 12th, there was short interest totalling 2,630,000 shares, a growth of 99.2% from the January 28th total of 1,320,000 shares.
-Based on an average daily trading volume, of 4,300,000 shares, the days-to-cover ratio is presently 0.6 days.
-Approximately 4.2% of the company’s stock are short sold.
+Currently, 4.2% of the company’s shares are short sold.
+Based on an average daily trading volume, of 4,300,000 shares, the short-interest ratio is presently 0.6 days.

-Several brokerages have weighed in on CRNT.
-Needham & Company LLC cut Ceragon Networks from a “buy” rating to an “underperform” rating in a report on Wednesday, January 20th.
-Oppenheimer upgraded Ceragon Networks from a “market perform” rating to an “outperform” rating in a report on Monday.
-Finally, Zacks Investment Research cut Ceragon Networks from a “hold” rating to a “sell” rating in a report on Tuesday, February 9th.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in CRNT.
-Kestra Advisory Services LLC bought a new position in shares of Ceragon Networks in the 3rd quarter worth $25,000.
-Jane Street Group LLC bought a new position in shares of Ceragon Networks in the 3rd quarter worth $26,000.
-US Bancorp DE bought a new position in shares of Ceragon Networks in the 4th quarter worth $56,000.
-Virtu Financial LLC acquired a new position in Ceragon Networks during the 4th quarter valued at about $73,000.
-Finally, Vident Investment Advisory LLC acquired a new position in Ceragon Networks during the 4th quarter valued at about $74,000.
-9.65% of the stock is owned by hedge funds and other institutional investors.

-Ceragon Networks (NASDAQ:CRNT) last released its quarterly earnings results on Monday, February 8th.
+Ceragon Networks (NASDAQ:CRNT) last announced its quarterly earnings results on Monday, February 8th.
 The communications equipment provider reported ($0.04) EPS for the quarter.
-Ceragon Networks had a negative return on equity of 10.43% and a negative net margin of 5.72%.
-On average, research analysts forecast that Ceragon Networks will post -0.11 earnings per share for the current fiscal year.
+Ceragon Networks had a negative net margin of 5.72% and a negative return on equity of 10.43%.
+On average, equities research analysts predict that Ceragon Networks will post -0.11 earnings per share for the current fiscal year.

+CRNT has been the topic of a number of recent research reports.
+Needham & Company LLC lowered Ceragon Networks from a “buy” rating to an “underperform” rating in a research note on Wednesday, January 20th.
+Zacks Investment Research lowered Ceragon Networks from a “hold” rating to a “sell” rating in a research note on Tuesday, February 9th.
+Finally, Oppenheimer raised Ceragon Networks from a “market perform” rating to an “outperform” rating in a research note on Monday, March 1st.

 About Ceragon Networks